-It is with much love and pride that I present the wedding photos of my brother Eric & his awesome lady Brandy’s wedding day celebration in Hope, Alaska.
+It is with much love and pride that I present the Hope Alaska Wedding Photos of Eric & Brandy I photographed a few weeks back.

 We got creative.

-There were of course some logistical hurdles to cover, the first being that Hope, Alaska was a dinky little town a two hour drive around the Turnagain Arm on Highway 1 out of Anchorage, Alaska.
-This meant that everything (guests, tents, tables, chairs, decorations, camping accommodations, food, etc..) would need to be driven out by the family and wedding guests.
+This distance meant that everything including tents, tables, chairs, decorations, camping accommodations, food, etc. would need to be transported by the family and wedding guests.
 The venue provided the site alone.
-In the end, it took a village, generous friends, a fleet of trucks and a used short school bus to make it all happen.
+To pull off this wedding, it took a village.
+Generous friends, a fleet of trucks, and a used short school bus made it all happen.

-Love you guys so much!
+I’m so happy for Eric and Brandy!
 Wishing you two a lifetime of happiness. -your brother Mike